cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 # Running CloudQuery on Amazon ECS

 In this tutorial we will be deploying CloudQuery on AWS ECS using Fargate.
 You will be using the AWS CLI to create the required resources.
-You can also use the AWS Console to create the resources.
+You can also use the AWS Management Console to create the resources.
 At the end of the tutorial you will have a CloudQuery instance running on AWS ECS that will collect data from your AWS account and store it in an S3 bucket.
 You can then query the data using Athena.

 ## Prerequisites
 Before starting the deployment process, you need to have the following prerequisites: